-brahmosamaj.org is the official website for all Brahmo religionists.
+brahmosamaj.in is the official website for all Brahmo religionists.

 "I am not Hindu, nor a Mussalman, nor a Christian."

 (text of the solemn declaration all Brahmos were required to attest by our law)

 The Brahmo Samaj is the social order (Samaj = "community") of the Brahmo religion.
 Though few may commit to the purity, metaphysical rigour and intellectual discipline of the Brahmo Religion, the number following its principles (ie. the Samaj) are legion.

 Brahmo Samaj: First convened in 1828 by Raja Ram Mohan Roy in Calcutta the Brahmo Samaj central belief is in one God who is omnipresent and omniscient.
 The Brahmo religion is now in many parts of the world.
 The Brahmo Samaj has played a significant role in the renaissance of India and the roots of much of the modern thinking in India can be traced back to the Brahmo Samaj movement.
 Hemendranath Tagore codified the Brahmo Samaj doctrine finally in 1881.

 Who founded the Brahmo Samaj.
 The controversy explained.

 Who founded the Brahmo Samaj ?

 The Brahmo Samaj was founded at Lahore in 1861 by Pandit Navin Chandra Roy to propagate the Brahmo religion.
 Nobin Chunder Roy had been deputed by MahaAcharya Hemendranath Thakur to spread the new Adi Dharma message of casteless Vedic Aryanism in Upper India and rescue Christian converts to the fold of the national religion.